BrownieO/Conlang-notes/Lexavelo/index.md

 - Future: inflect the verb arbitrarily

 ## Vocabulary
 There's no dictionary.
-Instead, the creator relies on memory.
+Instead, the creator relies on his memory.
 Still, he has posted around 2000 unique words.

 The vocabulary is drawn to taste from "Romance languages, Greek, Dutch, Swedish, and few Czech, and a bit Arabic, and etc".
-This scope now includes all of Eurasia and even other conlangs.
+It also includes all of Eurasia and even other conlangs.